Does It Make Sense To Add a Second Story to My House?

-From the day an architect is hired to when you start construction is approximately four to six months, or longer, depending on a variety of factors often not in anyone’s control.
-Then, there is at least five months for construction.
+From the day an architect is hired to when you start construction is approximately six to nine months (this used to be four to six but you can thank the overheated Seattle market and the backlogged permitting process here), or longer, depending on a variety of factors often not in anyone’s control.
+Then, there is at least seven to twelve months (this used to be five months but all of the sub-contractors are super busy and causing lots of delays) for construction.

 All of this considered, you should be able to decide how to best move forward.
 Building a second story addition is incredibly exciting.
 You get to reimagine a small home you love into a larger one that better suits your needs.
 If you do it right, you’ll have something you can proudly reside in, and the knowledge that you made a wise investment.
 I personally love the challenge of designing a second story addition.
 There’s an art to it, and it feels tremendously rewarding when you crack the solution and the plan just “sings.”
 It may be a slog, but our job is to advocate for you the entire way, and ensure that you get to the finish line with a gorgeous home that blows away your now fully real expectations.